thatrubylove/functional_yahtzee/README.md

 This is being developed in Ruby 2.1 with CI running on 2.0 and 1.9.3.
 My style tends to stay away from external dependencies whenever I can. (read: I am not afraid to code what I need)

-I haven't gemmified this as of yet, so a clone and bundle with ruby 1.9.3+ and you can run the tests..
+I haven't gemmified this as of yet, so a clone and bundle with ruby 1.9.3+ and you can run the tests.
+I would love to get this running on rubinius as well.

 ```bash
 cd <cloned_path>